Lifelong Learning & Philanthropy

 Colleton River Club displays tremendous philanthropy in supporting the Lowcountry Habitat for Humanity initiative that provides affordable housing in our area.
 Our Club has raised over $750K to support the Habitat effort over the last 15 years.

-One of the most popular charitable programs among Members is Operation Santa Claus (OSC).
+One of the most popular charitable programs among Members is Operation Colleton River (OCR).
 For nearly 20 years, Colleton River Members have organized this effort to support local families in need.
 Each year, Colleton River identifies needs in the community with the help of area school social workers, US Marines at Parris Island, Family Promise, Bluffton social service organizations and others.
-Colleton River’s OSC has raised as much as $45,000, in one year alone, to support programs like Backpack Buddies, which provides nutritious take-home food items for school-age children in eight Bluffton area schools to purchase items like school uniforms, shoes, jackets and school supplies.
+Colleton River's OCR has raised as much as $45,000, in one year alone, to support programs like Bluffton's Backpack Buddies, Summer Nutrition Program and Second Helpings which provides nutritious food items for school-age children and their families attending our nine Bluffton area schools.
+Funds raised also go toward the purchase of items like school uniforms, shoes, jackets and school supplies.
+OCR also helps to support temporarily displaced families at our local shelter, Family Promise and mentally challenged adults through the Island House program.

 Since 2007, when the Colleton River Club Lifelong Learning group was officially formed, nearly 100 events have filled our Clubhouses, taken us on the road, broadened our understanding and fostered Colleton River’s community spirit and sense of belonging.
 The group formed when the Colleton River Club Board and several passionate volunteer Members wanted to forge a strong sense of community coupled with an opportunity to expand our horizons and provide outreach throughout the great community.
 By actively participating in Lowcountry life, the LLG comes together to support our neighbors with philanthropic purpose.